chipsalliance/caliptra-sw/rom/dev/README.md

 **Actions:**

-1. Derive the ECDSA CDI using ROM specified label and UDS in Key Vault Slot 0 as data and store the resultant mac in Key Vault Slot 6
+1. Derive the ECDSA CDI using ROM specified label and UDS in Key Vault Slot 0 as data and store the resultant MAC in Key Vault Slot 6

     `hmac384_kdf(KvSlot0, b"idevid_cdi", KvSlot6)`

-    If Dual-Cert Mode is enabled, use the conditioned UDS to derive the MLDSA CDI store the resultant mac in Key Vault Slot 12
+    If Dual-Cert Mode is enabled, use the conditioned UDS to derive the MLDSA CDI and store the resultant MAC in Key Vault Slot 12

     `hmac512_kdf(KvSlot10, b"idevid_mldsa_cdi", KvSlot12)`